hzeller/rpi-rgb-led-matrix/README.md

 guidelines:
    - Have fairly thick cables connecting the power to the board.
      Plan to not loose more than 50mV from the source to the LED matrix.
-     So that would be 50mV / 3.5A = 14 mOhm.
-For both supply wires, so 7mOhm
+     So that would be 50mV / 3.5A = 14 mΩ.
+For both supply wires, so 7mΩ
      each trace.
-     A 1mm² copper cable has about 17.5mOhm/meter, so you'd need a **2.5mm² copper cable per meter and panel**.
+     A 1mm² copper cable has about 17.5mΩ/meter, so you'd need a **2.5mm² copper cable per meter and panel**.
 Multiply by meter and number of panels to get the needed cross-section.
      (For Americans: that would be ~13 gauge wire for 3 ft and one panel)

+   - You might consider using aluminum mounting brackets or bars as part of your power trace solution.
+With 1mm²aluminums' specific resistivity of about 28mΩ/meter, you'd need a cross sectional area of about 4mm² per panel and meter.

+   - These are the minimum values to not drop more than 50mV.
+As engineer, you'd like to aim for less than that :)

+   - Often these boards come with connectors that have cables crimped on.
+     These cables are typically too thin; you might want to clip them close to the connector wire your proper, thick cable to it.

    - It is good to buffer the current spikes directly at the panel.
 The most spikes happen while PWM-ing a single line.